Feo's Stuff HORROR / THRILLER

 Sara lives in such a place.
 She and what may be the last remnants of humanity are sequestered in this vast underground bunker, waiting for word from Washington D.C.

-At the same time, they have a group of scientists led by Dr. Logan (Richard Liberty: THE CRAZIES), a man who is so intent on finding an answer to the problem, that he is slowly losing his mind as well as his focus on what the problem is in the first place.
-Richard Liberty did a masterful job of showing us a man whose mad curiosity keeps enthusiastically searching for answers even as his personality crumbles and his rationality implodes.
+At the same time, they have a group of scientists led by Dr. Logan (Richard Liberty: THE CRAZIES), a man so intent on finding an answer to the problem, that he is slowly losing his mind as well as his focus on what the problem is in the first place.
+Richard Liberty did a masterful job of showing us a man whose mad curiosity keeps enthusiastically searching, even as his personality crumbles and his rationality implodes.
 The idea was to figure out what makes the dead walk and thus, find a way to make them stop.

 That was the original idea anyway.
 But it appears that, after all this time, close living quarters, the insanity of going out to capture these creatures for study, and the inevitable deaths of the living that such forays occasionally bring, is taking its toll in the minds of all.